BlankCheng/FORTAP/README.md

-# FORTAP
-Using Spreadsheet Formulae for Numerical-Reasoning-Aware Table Pretraining
+# FORTAP: Using Formulae for Numerical-Reasoning-Aware Table Pretraining